Biden’s tough tone on riots comes amid attacks from Trump, concerns from voters

 And countering Trump’s claims that Biden will govern like a radical, Biden said, “You know me.
 You know my heart.
 You know my story, my family’s story.
 Ask yourself, do I look like a radical socialist with a soft spot for rioters?
 Really?
 I want a safe America."

 Democratic National Committee Chairman Tom Perez told Fox News that Trump is "misstating the record of the vice president.
 Misstating the record repeatedly.
-So I think the vice president is absolutely appropriate in clearly articulating what he's fighting for and who's he's fighting for.
+So I think the vice president is absolutely appropriate in clearly articulating what he's fighting for and who's he's fighting for."

 It's a similar response from former Arizona governor and former Department of Homeland Security Secretary Janet Napolitano, who said Biden's "responding to the fact that President Trump and the Trump campaign continue to mislead and misstate his record."